 - Various treatments have been tried with variable success for psychogenic NES.
 Treatment regimes for NES include non-psychological (eg, anti-anxiety and antidepressant medication) and psychological therapies (including cognitive behavioural therapy, hypnotherapy and paradoxical injunction therapy).
 With paradoxical injunction therapy, the therapist imposes a directive that places the client in a therapeutic double bind that promotes change regardless of the client's compliance with the directive.

 - There is currently no reliable evidence to support the use of any treatment, including hypnosis or paradoxical injunction therapy, in the treatment of NES.

-- A recent review found that, after a mean follow-up of three years, about two thirds of patients continued to have dissociative seizures and more than half remained dependent on social security.
+- A review found that, after a mean follow-up of three years, about two thirds of patients continued to have dissociative seizures and more than half remained dependent on social security.

 - Receiving psychiatric treatment has been associated with a positive outcome in some studies but not in others.

 - A poor prognosis is predicted by a long delay in diagnosis and the presence of psychiatric comorbidity, including personality disorder.

 - Transient loss of consciousness ('blackouts') management in adults and young people; NICE Clinical Guideline (August 2010)